Skip to main content

 The programmes are flexible.
 Individual study programmes can be composed by selecting courses from other programmes, or from the Open University within the optional units.
 Interaction with those working in the field means that the curriculum is based on the requirements of today’s professional life.
 UAS’ programmes also endeavour to supply new competence to the professional community through development work and applied research.

 • The Business Administration Programme provides students with business and management skills with a focus on financial control and logistics.
 Acquiring a degree in Business Administration will prove useful in gaining employment, or in succeeding as an entrepreneur.
-Twenty weeks of practicaltraining are a mandatory part of the programme.
-The degree programme lasts 3.5 years and awards an equivalent of 210 ECTS credits.

 Degree